Living in Ahwatukee, AZ: Upper Canyon and Local Neighborhood Guide

 Roads and access

-Upper Canyon benefits from the same larger Ahwatukee road story: Loop-202 for east-west movement, I-10 for north-south access, and Chandler Boulevard as a major daily route.
+Upper Canyon benefits from the larger Ahwatukee road story: Loop-202 for east-west movement, I-10 for north-south access, and Chandler Boulevard as a major daily route.
 Buyers should still test the exact section at real commute times because not every foothills pocket feels equally quick.

 School boundaries